JorgeTTor/mindfully_web/README.md

 - First step was doing a mockup on paper, and then choosing the color palette, proceeding to Figma to create wireframes.
 - The development proccess started from a mobile first design perspective.
+- The guided meditations and blog sections will be frequently updated.
+- Weekly testing of the website.
 - The performance test reached positive numbers.
 <figure>
 <img src="./assets/_images/Lighthouse_Mindfully.png" alt="Lightouse Test">